chiefonboarding/ChiefOnboarding/docs/Integrations.md

 # Integrations / Webhooks (Beta)
 ChiefOnboarding allows you to create integrations or trigger webhooks that can be triggered either manually or through a sequence.
 You can view some examples at https://integrations.chiefonboarding.com.
 You are free to copy them.
 If you created a cool new integrations, then please post it there.
 That way we can help eachother out by not re-inventing the wheel!
 Thanks a lot!

-There are three types of integrations:
+There are two types of integrations:
 1. An integration to trigger a URL on an third party service
 2. An "sync users" integration, which allows you to import users from a third party to ChiefOnboarding (manually or through a background cron job) or update specific information to the user (for example, save an external ID per user)